BHObserver/blog-app/README.md

 To interact with the Blog App API using Postman, follow these steps:

-### 1. Obtain Authentication Token
+### 1. Sign Up or Sign In to Obtain an Authentication Token

+- **Sign Up:**
+  - Make a `POST` request to `/api/v1/auth/sign_up`.
+  - Include the necessary parameters (e.g., email, password) in the request body.
-- Sign up or sign in to obtain an authentication token.
+  - The response will include an authentication token.

+- **Sign In:**
-  - Make a `POST` request to `/api/v1/auth/sign_up` or `/api/v1/auth/sign_in`.
+  - Make a `POST` request to `/api/v1/auth/sign_in`.
   - Include the necessary parameters (email, password) in the request body.
   - The response will include an authentication token.

 ### 2. Include Token in Headers

-- For subsequent requests, include the authentication token in the headers.
+- For subsequent requests, include the obtained authentication token in the headers.
   - Add a header with key `Authorization` and value `Bearer YOUR_TOKEN`.

 ### 3. List User's Posts